vitest-dev/vitest/docs/api/expect-typeof.md

   - **Type:** `<T>(expected: T) => void`

   This matcher checks if expect type extends provided type.
 It is different from `toEqual` and is more similar to [expect's](/api/expect) `toMatchObject()`.
-With this matcher you can check, if an object “matches” a type.
+With this matcher, you can check if an object “matches” a type.

   ```ts
   import { expectTypeOf } from 'vitest'